stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 ### SSH-based protocols

-!!! important "Login name"
+!!! important "User name"

     In all the examples below, you'll need to replace `<sunetid>` by your actual SUNet ID.
-If you happen to use the same login name on your local machine, you can omit it..
+If you happen to use the same login name on your local machine, you can omit it.

 #### SCP (Secure Copy)